ACE SF F-Series Singles Image Library

 Another example of th ACE "Science Fiction Classic" series.

 F-281 PIERRE BENOIT Atlantida (interior illustration by Jack Gaughan; c.
-1920, 1964; listed as "complete and unabridged")
+1920, 1964; listed as "Complete & Unabridged")

 Translated by Mary C. Tongue and Mary Ross

 F-283 SAX ROHMER (aka ARTHUR SARSFIELD WARD) The Day the World Ended (c.
-1929; 1964; listed as "complete and unabridged")
+1929; 1964; listed as "Complete & Unabridged"; 1st ACE printing)

-F-291 ANDRE NORTON Plague Ship (cover by Ed Valigursky; 1964; listed as "complete and unabridged")
+F-291 ANDRE NORTON Plague Ship (cover by Ed Valigursky; c.
+1959; July 1964; 2nd ACE printing; listed as "Complete & Unabridged")

 F-293 E.C.
-TUBB Moonbase (cover by Ed Valigursky and interior illustration by Jack Gaughan; 1964; listed as "complete novel")
+TUBB Moonbase (cover by Ed Valigursky and interior illustration by Jack Gaughan; 1964; listed as "Complete Novel")

-F-295 A. E. VAN VOGT The World of Null-A (cover by Emsh; 1964; listed as "complete and unabridged")
+F-295 A. E. VAN VOGT The World of Null-A (cover by Emsh; c.1948; 1953; 1964; listed as "Complete & Unabridged")

 EDWIN LESTER ARNOLD (1857-1935) was the son of Sir Edwin Arnold whose book, "Light of Asia." introduced Victorian readers to the teachings of Buddha.
 "Gulliver of Mars" (c.
 1905, UK) has been seen as a prelude to Edgar Rice Burrough's Martian series that was published seven years later.

-F-301 PHILIP K. DICK The Simulacra (cover and frontspiece illustration by Ed Emsh; 1964; listed as "first book publication")
+F-301 PHILIP K. DICK The Simulacra (cover and frontspiece illustration by Ed Emsh; 1964; listed as "First Book Publication")

-F-303 MARION ZIMMER BRADLEY The Bloody Sun (1964)
+F-303 MARION ZIMMER BRADLEY The Bloody Sun (1964; listed as "First Book Publication")

-F-305 ROBERT E. HOWARD Almuric (cover by Jack Gaughan; 1964; listed as "first book publication")
+F-305 ROBERT E. HOWARD Almuric (cover and interior frontispiece illustration by Jack Gaughan; 1964; listed as "First Book Publication")

 Collection of stories that originally appeared in the pulp magazine "Weird Tales" in 1939.

 F-306 C. L. MOORE and HENRY KUTTNER Earth's Last Citadel (cover by Alex Schomburg and interior illustration by Jack Gaughan; c.
-1943; 1964; listed as "first book publication")
+1943; 1964; listed as "First Book Publication")

 F-307 (back cover)

-F-309 PHILIP K. DICK Clans of the Alphane Moon (cover by Ed Valigursky; 1964; listed as "first book publication")
+F-309 PHILIP K. DICK Clans of the Alphane Moon (cover by Ed Valigursky; 1964; listed as "First Book Publication")

-F-310 ANDRE NORTON Galactic Derelict (cover by Emsh; 1964; listed as "complete and unabridged")
+F-310 ANDRE NORTON Galactic Derelict (cover by Emsh; c, 1961; 1964; listed as "Complete & Unabridged")

 F-311 DONALD A. WOLLHEIM (ed) Swordsmen in the Sky (cover by Frank Frazetta; 1964)